enhance-dev/enhance.dev/app/docs/md/routing/api-routes/index.md

 // json: { favorites: ['coffee crisp', 'smarties'] }
 ```

-## Sending Data Example
+## Sending data from the client

+Data can also be posted to Enhance backends via the client to avoid full page reloads.

-Conversely, you may want to avoid doing a form post to prevent a full page reload in the browser.
-In order send data to an Enhance back end you must properly set the `Content-Type` header.
+In order to send data to an Enhance back end, you must properly set the `Content-Type` and `accept` headers.
+The `Content-Type` header informs the API route about the type of data that’s being sent, while the `accept` header instructs the API route as to what type of data to return.

-### JSON
+### Sending JSON data

 ```javascript
 const response = await fetch('/', {